 Electron-electron repulsion is a major factor in both the spectra and chemical behavior of the elements heavier than hydrogen.
 In particular, it acts to "break the degeneracy" (split the energies) of orbitals having the same value of n but different l.

-|The numbers on this diagram show the energies of some orbitals in the atoms of H, He, and Li, relative to the 2s-2p orbitals of H. The energies of the 1s orbitals fall rapidly as Z increases.
+The numbers on this diagram show the energies of some orbitals in the atoms of H, He, and Li, relative to the 2s-2p orbitals of H. The energies of the 1s orbitals fall rapidly as Z increases.
 The fall in energies of the 2s orbitals is smaller owing to electron-electron repulsion.
-The 2p orbitals have a node at the nucleus and are less affected by Z but are more affected by electron repulsion, so they remain higher than the 2s orbitals.|
+The 2p orbitals have a node at the nucleus and are less affected by Z but are more affected by electron repulsion, so they remain higher than the 2s orbitals.

-The diagram below shows how the energies of the s- and p-orbitals of different principal quantum numbers get split as the result of electron-electron repulsion.
+Here we show how the energies of the s- and p-orbitals of different principal quantum numbers get split as the result of electron-electron repulsion.
 Notice the contrast with the similar diagram for one-electron atoms near the top of this page.
 The fact that electrons preferentially fill the lowest-energy empty orbitals is the basis of the rules for determining the electron configuration of the elements and of the structure of the periodic table.